Vietnamese traditions: Anything but boring. Learn more!

 Vietnamese traditions and money

 In the Vietnamese belief there is a god of wealth.
 This is understood as a kind of benefactor who "boosts" the business and own restaurant, hotel or similar.
 Brings happiness.
-In order not to be left out of luck, according to the Vietnamese tradition, you should set up an altar in your shop.
+In order not to be left out of luck, according to the Vietnamese tradition, consider set up an altar in your shop.
 In front of the entrance or in a well-ventilated corner of the premises.

 Inward